 I’ll explain how such a program works in one of my Transit 101 posts, but to provide a basic idea of what this particular service is about; HART’s Travel Training Program allows new transit customers to be paired with a HART staff member who walks the customer through each step of using the area’s transit system; from planning a trip, to understanding schedules, to making transfers.
 These programs are very, very helpful, but not everyone is aware of them, so please be sure to ask your local transit district if they offer such services.

 With that said, I hope that you will be able to find my Transit 101 posts to be very helpful!
-My first topic will be about planning your transit trip, and I hope to have the first post up by the middle of next week!
 If you have a suggestion for a future post, please feel free to drop me a line via the Contact Page!